-While working toward the AIM degree, students may choose to earn certificates in Computer Software Applications, Office Administration or Office Skills Fundamentals.
+While working toward the AIM degree, students may also choose to earn certificates in Computer Software Applications, Office Administration or Office Skills Fundamentals.

-- Compose effective written communication for a business environment
+- Compose effective written communication for a business environment.

-- Demonstrate effective non-verbal and verbal communication skills for a business environment
+- Demonstrate effective non-verbal and verbal communication skills for a business environment.

-- Employ effective organizational skills in a business environment
+- Employ effective organizational skills in a business environment.

-- Practice proper business etiquette and business protocol
+- Practice proper business etiquette and business protocol.

-- Employ effective problem-solving skills
+- Employ effective problem-solving skills.

-- Employ effective supervisory skills
+- Employ effective supervisory skills.

-- Work effectively in teams with diverse populations
+- Work effectively in teams with diverse populations.

-- Use word-processing software at an advanced level for Microsoft Office
+- Use word-processing software at an advanced level for Microsoft Office.

-- Use spreadsheet software at an advanced level for Microsoft Office
+- Use spreadsheet software at an advanced level for Microsoft Office.

-- Use database software at an advanced level for Microsoft Office
+- Use database software at an advanced level for Microsoft Office.

-- Use presentation software at an advanced level for Microsoft Office
+- Use presentation software at an advanced level for Microsoft Office.

-- Perform financial recordkeeping
+- Perform financial record keeping.

-- Identify, locate, evaluate, and effectively use information to solve problems
+- Identify, locate, evaluate, and effectively use information to solve problems.

-For information regarding the Sharpe Scholarship, please visit the College's Foundation Office located in the Andrews A. Mazzara Administrative Services and Conference Center.
+For information regarding the Frederick P. and Violet Sharpe Scholarship, please visit the College's Foundation Office located on the fourth floor of the Andrew A. Mazzara Administrative Services and Conference Center (Building L).

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.